JakeSteam/blog-programming/_posts/2020-10-09-accessing-android-app-secret-from-github-actions-using-gradle.md

 ## 5. Loading the secret into BuildConfig

 Next, still in the same file, we need to add our secret into the `BuildConfig`.
-I’m using the default config, but it’s [pretty straightforward](/how-to-define-buildconfig-values-e-g-server-url-using-both-build-flavor-and-build-type/) to have different values for different flavours / build types:
+I'm using the default config, but it's [pretty straightforward](/how-to-define-buildconfig-values-e-g-server-url-using-both-build-flavor-and-build-type/) to have different values for different flavours / build types:

 ```groovy
 android {